CARING FOR OUR DOGS

 It's in no way a glamorous job - but there is no doubt that it's by far one of the most important!

 With over 50 years combined experience with dogs and dog care, things like cuts, scrapes and regular deworming are easily taken care of by us.
 But, for the bigger things, we are very proud to have a wonderful working relationship with our vet who takes great care of our dogs both at the clinic and at the kennel.
-Each spring they will come to the kennel for annual vaccines and physical evaluations of our dogs.
+Each spring they will come to the kennel for any necessary annual vaccines as well as physical evaluations of our dogs.
 They are also available to us, most times on a moments notice, for emergencies and for the needs of individual dogs.
 At the end of a dog's life, euthanasia is always performed by a veterinarian, while surrounded by our love, support and of course, many tears.

 We routinely spay and neuter dogs that we are not planning to breed to avoid any unwanted breedings and to extend their lives.